llh1201/DSC180A-Methodology-5/index.md

+Lihao Liu, liliu@ucsd.edu

-Lihao Liu, liliu@ucsd.edu, Genetic risk prediction of gene expression, complex traits, and polygenic disease, DSC180 A02, Tiffany Amariuta
+"Genetic risk prediction of gene expression, complex traits, and polygenic disease", DSC180 A02, Tiffany Amariuta

 **Question 1: What is the most interesting topic covered in your domain this quarter?**